adminion/adminion/README.md

 ```

 #### Generate key and certificate
-You can generate a key and self-signed certificate pair with default names using:
+You may want to just generate a key and self-signed certificate pair with default names:

 	# ./gen-key-sign-cert.sh
 *the example above will generate .ssl/adminion-key.pem and .ssl/adminion-cert.pem.*